Sirraide/clopts/README.md

 ### Option Type: `flag`
 Flags have no argument.
-For flags, `get<>()` returns a `bool` that is `true` when they're present, and `false` otherwise.
-Flags are never required as that wouldn’t make much sense.
+For flags, `get<>()` returns a `bool` that is `true` when they're present, and `false` otherwise, i.e. they default to `false`.
+Flags are never required as that wouldn’t make much sense (just ... don’t pass the flag if you don’t want it to be set); they also can’t be overridable, because once they’re set, there is no unsetting them.
 ```c++
 flag<"--name", "Description">
 ```